Golem Papradnik

 Golem Papradnik (Голем Папрадник) is a village in the municipality of Centar Župa, North Macedonia.

 Demographics

 Golem Papradnik (Papratnik) is recorded in the Ottoman defter of 1467 as a village in the vilayet of Upper Dibra.
 The settlement was abandoned.

-Golem Papradnik has traditionally been inhabited by a Turkish (Torbeši) population.
+According to Ottoman tahrir defters from the 1520s, 16 villages (all present-day Centar Župa villages) associated with Kala-i Kodžadžik had no Muslim population.
+However, the Muslim population increased in subsequent years.
+This was likely part of the Islamization of Macedonia under Turkish rule.

+In the 1901 Ethnographic Map of the Bitola Vilayet, produced by the Sofia Cartography Institute, Golemo Papranci part of the Sanjak of Dibra—is depicted as a village of 126 households with a mixed population of Bulgarians, Pomaks, Albanians, and Turks.

 As of the 2021 census, Golem Papradnik had 443 residents with the following ethnic composition: